sts10/sts10.github.io/_posts/2019-02-19-running-cwtch-alpha.markdown

 #### Ensure you have the latest version of Tor installed.

+I believe you need Tor version 0.3.5.x or higher to make this release of Cwtch work.
+To check what version you have, run `tor --version`.
+If the version given is too low you'll need to upgrade `tor`.

-Unfortunately, on Ubuntu, `sudo apt install tor` will give you a version of tor that's too old to run Cwtch.
-Instead, [follow instructions found here](https://www.torproject.org/docs/debian.html.en#ubuntu), which I outline below as well.
+If you're running Ubuntu, unfortunately simply running `sudo apt install tor` will give you a version of Tor that's too old to run Cwtch, at least at the time of this writing.
+To get a newer version of Tor on Ubuntu, [follow instructions found here](https://www.torproject.org/docs/debian.html.en#ubuntu), which I outline below as well.

 1. `sudo apt install apt-transport-https`
 2. Add the following lines to `/etc/apt/sources.list`: